 Layers Module

-The layers module contains the core neural network layers for building logic gate networks.
+The layers module contains the core layers for building logic neural networks.

 Convolutional Layers